 “Tried-and-True” methods have tried and failed

-Because loyalty programs have failed to provide a solution for disconnected customer identities and records, brands continue to fall back on writing business rules and deterministic ETL to try to join sources together.
+Other solutions attempt to unify your data using business rules and deterministic ETL.
 While this is the predominant approach, it unfortunately isn’t enough to solve the core data problems, leaving bits of data orphaned in secondary and tertiary accounts and limiting your ability to make smarter decisions about the customers that matter most.
-This is because data is messy and business rules aren’t smart enough to see past the errors and inconsistencies in your data.
-For a deeper exploration of why this is the case, check out our whitepaper that explores the fundamental data challenges in depth and looks at the impact of your business.
+In this whitepaper, our team explores these fundamental data challenges in depth and uncovers their impact to knowing and serving your customers.

 Enter Machine Learning

 Modern brands need a more comprehensive approach to managing their customers’ evolving identities so they can better serve them.
 Luckily, with advancements in AI, a new approach is possible.
-Machine learning algorithms can be trained to understand who is who across all your customer data (yes, really – all of it), leaving you with customer profiles that are more complete and accurate, built in a fraction of the time, and that actually get better over time.
+Machine Learning algorithms can be trained to understand who is who across all your customer data (yes, really - all of it), leaving you with customer profiles that are more complete and accurate, built in a fraction of the time, and that actually improve with dirty data.

 If you’re on a path to be more customer-centric or are struggling to get the data you need for personalized marketing, look for a modern data management solution that can handle the complexities of your real-world, dirty customer data.
 Your best customers will thank you.